AliceWonderMiscreations/libbitcoin-RPM/README.md

 It does not (yet) take Java class paths into account.
 It does not alter the default `MANPATH` to make any man pages available, but currently libbitcoin does not have any man pages.
 It does not alter the default `PATH` for bash or other shell environments.
-The would be easy to do (stick a file in `/etc/profile.d`) but I do not think it is necessary.
+That would be easy to do (stick a file in `/etc/profile.d`) but I do not think it is necessary.

 ## libbitcoin-libsecp256k1.spec